Topic: U.S. Macroeconomy and Labor Markets

 Census: U.S. Population Growth Hits Post‑COVID Low as Net Immigration Falls Sharply Under Trump Policies

-The Census pegs the U.S. population at 341.8 million as of July 2025, up 1.8 million in 12 months — the slowest post‑COVID growth — with a 1.3 million rise in the foreign‑born population (down from 2.7 million the year before) while births exceeded deaths by only about 500,000.
-Experts attribute the slowdown to a mix of late‑Biden asylum restrictions and Trump‑era deportations and border crackdowns, and census forecasters warn net immigration could fall by another 1 million this year; the Trump administration says deportations have eased housing pressures in immigrant‑heavy communities.
-State changes were uneven — Vermont declined 0.3% while South Carolina grew 1.5%, with Idaho, North Carolina and Texas among the fastest‑growing — and analysts note some of the prior surge reflected pent‑up demand from COVID border closures and shifting global policies that may be diverting migrants.
+The Census pegs the U.S. population at 341.8 million as of July 2025, up 1.8 million year‑over‑year — the slowest growth since 2021 — as immigration gains fell to about 1.3 million (down from 2.7 million) while births exceeded deaths by only roughly 500,000.
+Experts point to late‑Biden asylum restrictions and aggressive Trump‑era deportations and border crackdowns for much of the slowdown, with forecasters warning net immigration could fall another million and population change varying by state (Vermont āˆ’0.3%, South Carolina +1.5%, with Idaho, North Carolina and Texas among the fastest growers).

 Immigration & Demographic Change Donald Trump U.S. Census and Population Trends